Top Tips for Home Security Camera Placement

 While CCTV systems have been a common part of commercial security for a long time, they are a relatively new addition when it comes to home security systems.
 And if you live in a big city, like Melbourne, you know how important home security can be.

 Home security cameras are a powerful deterrent when it comes to warding off potential intruders.
 They also allow you check in on your property at any time.
 You can access the real-time security footage from your cameras from any computer or smartphone.
 With this technology, you can check up on the kids or pets when you’re not home, keep an eye on tradespeople or deliveries and record any suspicious activities in or around your home.
+And if there is any fire event at your home, you can act soon when you install quality products like Brooks smoke alarms.

 Cameras can even be set up with night vision and motion detection functionality complete with email or text notifications when your cameras detect movement.